davidbetz/pyecontent/README.md

 The created, modified, filename, extension, and basename are read from the file metadata, but created and modified can be overwritten using @_created@ and @_modified@ tokens.

 But, it's not just metadata.
 On my technical website, I require color syntax for various programming languages.
 Preformatting makes the code unreadable.
 So, I need sections(@@begin...@@/@@end@@.
 On my research website, I require extensive citations and footnotes.
 So, I need linkable content (@@XXXX@@).

-Project is intented to be compatible with Python 2 and 3.

 See test_read.py for usage.